setlog/trivrost/docs/cmdline.md

 * `accept-uninstall`: Accept uninstall prompt when it is dismissed.
 Use with `-dismiss-gui-prompts`.
 * `dismiss-gui-prompts`: Automatically dismiss GUI prompts.
 * `nostreampassing`: Do not relay standard streams to executed commands.
+* `extra-env`: Pass all arguments to execution as environment variables.
+Different variables are separated via `;`.
+Variable name and value are separated by `=`.

 ## hasher
 Hasher is a utility which generates [bundle info files](walkthrough.md#Bundle-info) given a directory path as an input.
 Usage: